eosnetworkfoundation/docs/docs/50_eos-evm/30_developer-guide/30_deploy-local-nodes.md

 ### 6. Start EOS EVM RPC (a.k.a.
 Silkworm RPC)

 The EOS EVM RPC process provides Ethereum compatible RPC service for clients.
-It queries state (including blocks, accounts, storage) from EOS EVM Node, and it can also run view actions requested by clients.
+It queries state (including blocks, accounts, storage) from an EOS EVM Node, and it can also run view actions requested by clients.

 #### Start The EOS EVM RPC process

-Run below commmand to start the EOS EVM node:
+Run the command below to start the EOS EVM node:

 ```shell
 ./trustevm-rpc --api-spec=eth,net --http-port=0.0.0.0:8881 --trust-evm-node=127.0.0.1:8080 --chaindata=./chain-data
 ```

-The `--chain-data` parameter value must point to the same directory of the chain-data in EOS EVM node.
+The `--chain-data` parameter value must point to the same directory of the chain data from the EOS EVM node.
 In the above command, EOS EVM RPC will listen on port 8881 for RPC requests.

 #### Verify The RPC Response